vinodkumar-s/Inverse-of-matrix/README.md

+## Inverse of a Matrix
+## AIM:
-## AIM: To write a python program to find the inverse of a matrix.
+To write a python program to find the inverse of a matrix.
 ## ALGORITHM:
 ### Step 1:
 Import Numpy module as np.